Mehdi-Kn/gRNA-Design-for-CRISPR-Cas9/README.md

 # gRNA Analysis for CRISPR-Cas9
-A Python-based tool for designing and evaluating gRNAs for CRISPR-Cas9 gene editing.

 ## Overview
 This project provides a Python-based tool for designing and evaluating guide RNAs (gRNAs) for use in CRISPR-Cas9 gene editing.
 The tool analyzes gRNAs for their potential efficiency, secondary structure, and off-target effects.
 This pipeline can be applied to any gene of interest.